 4. Moderate foot injuries

-Injuries like displaced metatarsal fractures leading to permanent deformity, continuing symptoms, and potential risks of osteoarthritis and surgery.
+Injuries like displaced metatarsal fractures lead to permanent deformity, continuing symptoms, and potential risks of osteoarthritis and surgery.
 Compensation range: €20,000-€45,000

 5. Minor foot injuries